 A friend of mine made a tape, and he recorded the second album by Stryper on the A-side, and on the B side, he recorded THE DARK album by Metal Church.
 That’s the way I found Metal Church.

 Because I’ve heard rumors that they’re really huge in the United States.

 No, not many people know they’re back together.

 But you know, the people who find religion, religious guys, there’s lots of ’em.

 I think that’s great, especially in the metal scene, that they’re doing that.
-It’s really important, because everything is always so dark.
-I mean, we’re not a Christian band – we’re a band of, basically, Christians, so that’s kinda why it’s called A LIGHT IN THE DARK.
+It’s really important because everything is always so dark.
+I mean, we’re not a Christian band – we’re a band of, basically, Christians, so that’s kind of why it’s called A LIGHT IN THE DARK.
 We’re not as obvious as Stryper, and that’s not our thing, but we’re not Satanic, and we don’t play with that shit at all.

-Actually, Stryper were supposed to play here but they cancelled.
+Actually, Stryper was supposed to play here, but they canceled.

 Oh really?
 Wow!